Profit Share Vs. Equity Share

-Profit and equity are elements of business finance that deal with business investment, but each element contains features that make it entirely different from the other.
+Profit and equity are key elements of modern business finance that deal with business investment.
+Although, at first glance, these terms may appear interchangeable, they actually refer to unique elements of finance.
 Understanding the features and differences allows investors to evaluate the profit- and equity-sharing aspect of an enterprise before staking hard-earned cash.

 Profit share and equity share are the results of different types of business activities.
 Equity share is the result of investing money into a business such as when establishing a new company or when buying stocks of a publicly traded corporation.
 Profit share is derived from results of overall business operations, such as a business partner receiving a portion of profits earned from manufacturing products.

 Relationships Between Them